Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Decide Whether to Sell As-Is or Prepare the Home

-One of the biggest decisions with an inherited home is whether to sell as-is or complete preparation before listing.
+One of the biggest decisions with an inherited home is whether to sell it as-is or complete repairs and preparation before listing.

 • The home needs significant repairs